-3.1.3 Waste Management Act 2014 (no 24)
+3.1.2 Waste Management Act no 24 of 2014

 This Act provides for the protection of the environment through encouragement of effective waste services and operations.
 It provides definition of waste categorization (e.g., hazardous waste) and authorised dumping sites, as well as outlines the authorities responsible to administer the duties of waste management and waste management operations (including the operation procedures and code of practice for waste management, reporting, and offences relating to waste management).
-Project activities, for example the construction of new settlement under component 1 and upgrading of settlement under component 2, will comply with the provisions of the Waste Management Act, so it does not pose any significant harm to the natural environment and people.
+Project activities, for example the construction of new settlement under component 1 and upgrading of settlement under component 2, will comply with the provisions of the Waste Management Act, so as to not pose any significant harm to the natural environment and people.